LukeNarke/LukeNarke/README.md

 - 👋 Hi, I’m @LukeNarke.
 - 👀 I’m interested in a remote React-Javascript Web Developer career.
 - 🌱 I’m currently learning Next.js and Tailwind CSS.
-- 📫 Reach me via email: LNarke@gmail.com
+- 📫 Please reach me via email: LNarke@gmail.com.

 <!---
 LukeNarke/LukeNarke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.